xiaoshan1994/xiaoshan1994.github.io/content/post/wa/gu_EUwasteFramW.md

 metaAlignment: left
 Math: True
 ---
+[Directive 2008/98/EC of the European Parliament and of the Council of 19 November 2008 on waste and repealing certain Directives](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32008L0098)(Text with EEA relevance).
 The present directive was adopted on 19 November 2008.
 <!--more-->
 {{< toc >}}